tobimadehin/matchpulse-api/README.md

 - Distribute your modifications
 - Include it in proprietary software

-The only requirement is including the original license notice.

 ## 🙏 Contributors

 MatchPulse exists because of contributions from developers worldwide: